Shambhala Teachings

 The Shambhala Training Program

-Shambhala Training is and was a series of five contemplative workshops suitable for both new and experienced meditators, founded by Buddhist Meditation master Chögyam Trungpa Rinpoche and his dharma heir, the Vajra Regent Ösel Tendzin.
-These programs provide a strong foundation in mindfulness-awareness practice, both on the cushion and in everyday life, particularly drawing on the oral instructions of Trungpa Rinpoche.
+Shambhala Training is and was a series of five contemplative workshops suitable for both new and experienced meditators, founded by and developed by Buddhist Meditation master Chögyam Trungpa Rinpoche and his dharma heir, the Vajra Regent Ösel Tendzin.
+These programs provide a strong foundation in mindfulness-awareness practice, both on the cushion and in everyday life, particularly drawing on these Shambhala-oriented oral instructions of Trungpa Rinpoche.
 In this approach, the view of basic goodness is the guiding principle -- the unconditional spaciousness, gentleness, bravery and intelligence of the human heart which, because it is primordial, can be connected with in any life situation.
-This view extends to livelihood, family, education, politics, and community, as well as the basis for working with mind and meditation.
+This view extends to livelihood, family, education, politics, and community, as well as the basis for each individual working with mind and meditation.

 Traditionally, each of these Shambhala Training workshops included group meditation instruction, talks with discussion, individual consultations with a meditation instructor, a discussion group, and mindfulness practice, taught in subtly different ways for the various levels of the program.
-Originally, these programs began with a Friday evening talk and ended Sunday late afternoon, including Saturday evening, so there was a good deal of sitting and walking meditaiton practice at each program.
+Originally, these programs began with a Friday evening talk and ended Sunday late afternoon, including Saturday evening, so there was a good deal of sitting and walking meditation practice at each program.
 One of the levels, usually level 3, took place over 2 consecutive weekends.
+(For a period before that, through mid-1980, Shambhala Training level 2 was the 2-week program.)

-Much of the curriculum was developed by Osel Tendzin and other students, with the basic ground, path, fruition logics for each seminar level provided by Trungpa Rinpoche.
-Generally, each of the "levels" included 3 formal talks, one for the ground, one for the path, and one for the fruition logic provided by Trungpa Rinpoche.
-These were then expanded upon by Osel Tendzin and other teachers of this program, especially Mrs. Lila Rich.
+Much of the curriculum was developed by Osel Tendzin and other students in consultation with Trungpa Rinpoche, particularly Lila Rich.
+The basic ground, path, fruition logics for each talk of the 5 program "levels" was provided by Trungpa Rinpoche in the form of 15 phrases, a ground, path, and fruition phrase as the heart of each talk..
+That is, each of the "levels" included 3 formal talks, one for the ground, one for the path, and one for the fruition logic provided by Trungpa Rinpoche.
+These were then expanded upon by Osel Tendzin and other teachers of this program, especially Mrs. Lila Rich, in consultation with Trungpa Rinpoche.

 This first weekend retreat of the Shambhala Training program introduces participants to the discipline of mindfulness meditation and to the basic principles of the Shambhala path of warriorship: bravery and gentleness.
 It takes bravery to be nonaggressive and gentle, and to come face to face with our basic being.
-This is a joyful, heartfelt, artful, and genuine way to live, full of appreciation for the ordinary magic of the world.
-Such discipline, it is said, overcomes depression.
+This is a joyful, heartfelt, artful, and genuine way to live, full of appreciation for the ordinary magic of the world, guided by the genuine vision of "The Great Eastern Sun".
+Such discipline, it is said, overcomes depression, the depression of the "setting sun" world.

-Over the years, this first weekend program has also been called, at various times, "The discovery of basic goodness", "Ordinary magic," and "The discovery of dignity and confidence."
+Over the years, this first weekend program has also been called, at various times, "The art of being human", "Ordinary magic," and "The discovery of dignity and confidence."
 Traditionally, the very first talk of the program, which introduces the concept and experience of basic goodness, was free for all and available to the general public.

 Basic goodness, in this approach, is the basis for all of the Shambhala teachings, and is the very nature of our being, before any notion of good or bad, accepting or rejecting – before thought itself.
 Through the practice of meditation, we glimpse unconditional basic goodness as the ground of our existence -- alive, brilliant, energetic.
 Opening to our own being with gentleness and appreciation, we begin to see our potential as genuine and compassionate human beings and to make friends with and reconcile ourselves with our frailties.
 This is not just philosophy, but experience, and includes disciplines for connecting with basic goodness in everyday life.
 Subsequent levels of the program bring greater depth, breadth, and subtlety to the students' journey and understanding.
 As important as teachers are, it is our discipline and application of the teachings that bring us forward, not just the teacher or the written word or audio.